kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

 Much better!
-It's a lot easier to read and a lot easier to write than \LaTeX.
+It's a lot easier to read and a lot easier to write than $\LaTeX$.
 Markdown, developed by John Gruber, was principally written for the web, to avoid the heavy markup of HTML.
 Tools have been developed to convert Markdown to HTML, PDF and even DOCX.